davidensinger/davidensinger.github.io/about.md

 title: About
 permalink: /about/
 page-class: page-about
-description: David Ensinger is a Front End Developer from Columbus, OH
 ---

 Hi, my name is __David Ensinger__ and I’m a __Front End Developer__ with equal parts interest in design, development, and writing.